Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 - <strong>Digital ID wallets / PASS</strong> (re‑usable age credentials).
 - <strong>Open banking</strong> (bank confirms you’re over 18 without sharing your full identity).
 - <strong>Email‑based age estimation</strong> (signals from long‑lived addresses and other data; low friction but needs coverage).
-Self‑declaration (“I’m over 18”) is <em>not</em> acceptable.
+Self‑declaration (“I’m over 18”) is <em>not</em> acceptable (see Ofcom’s children’s codes and guidance).
 </details>

 <details>
 <summary><strong>Is facial estimation “biometric ID”?</strong></summary>
 No—estimation infers an age band from an image and should delete the image immediately.
 It does not match you to a known identity.
-When confidence is low (e.g., near 18; poor lighting; atypical features), the service should offer a stronger fallback like ID+live or bank‑sourced age.
+When confidence is low (e.g., near 18; poor lighting; atypical features), the service should offer a stronger fallback like ID+live or bank‑sourced age (Ofcom codes; gov.uk OSA explainer).
 </details>

 <details>